Road rules

 Outcomes of the approved e-scooter trials will help inform the development of a future regulatory framework for e-scooters and other Personal Mobility Devices (PMDs).

-State and Territory Transport Ministers have agreed to recognise PMDs in the Australian Road Rules (ARRs), providing a nationally consistent basis for States and Territories to begin to legalise these devices for use on public infrastructure.
+State and Territory Transport Ministers have agreed to recognise PMDs in the Australian Road Rules (ARRs).
+This provides a nationally consistent basis for states and territories to begin to legalise these devices for use on public infrastructure.
 Learn more about the NTC’s work in this area.

 What happens if there is a crash involving an e-scooter involved in the trial?